Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

 I worked for one and a half year after my MPhil as a research associate at Maps of India, Delhi and Centre for Social Studies, Surat, Gujarat.
 I worked with Dr Sadan Jha at the centre, in the project ‘Capital, Labour and the City: Unorganised Sector and the Social Fabric of Surat’ project, where I was involved in studying the lived experience of a Dalit community in the city of Surat.
 I was also appointed as a research associate in a Fulbright-Nehru scholar’s research project on health care facilities and social stigmas around sex work in Delhi.

 I joined Exeter Geography in 2017 as a PhD student in an International Excellence Scholarship.
 I am taking forward my MPhil research and broadly focusing on meaning and practices of heritage in the context of global South.
-For this research, I am doing ethnography with some craftsperson along a historic road in Kolkata, India.
+For this research, I am doing ethnography with craftsperson from four craft clusters along a historic road in Kolkata, India.
 I am closely working with an artist collaborative in Kolkata to understand how different articulations of heritage manifest over space.
-I am interested to look at the intersectionalities between spatial and temporal in terms of heritage and political-economic aspect of making in this research.
+I am interested to look at the intersectionalities between spatial and temporal in terms of heritage and political-economic aspect of craft practices in this research.

 Broad research specialisms

-My broad research interests involve Critical Heritage Studies, Postcolonial Urbanisms, Cultural Materialisms and Decolonial thought.
+My broad research interests involve Critical Heritage Studies, Southern Urbanisms, Art and Activism, Diverse Economies and Decolonial thought.
 In practice, I like to experiment with creative geographies, participatory and more than representational research methods.

 MPhil, Geography, Delhi School of Economics, University of Delhi, 2016